 - Chronic Liver Disease/ Cirrhosis

 Everyone knows someone who has dealt with an issue on this list.
 The fact of the matter is we do not know when our life will come to an end.
-When the time comes, it is best to leave a legacy and not a financial burden.
+It is best to leave a legacy and not a financial burden when the time comes.

 Final Thoughts On Florida Funeral Insurance

 a.
 When looking into Florida final expense insurance, there are several choices.
 Florida has many senior citizens, which gives more carriers incentive to operate in the state.
-Be aware of your many options, and you are not tied to one company or carrier.
+Be aware of your many options.

 b.
-Always do your research and find the best plan for your specific health condition.
+Do your research to find the best plan for your specific health condition.

-Willamette Life is here to help guide and navigate you through the process.
+Willamette Life is here to help guide you through the process.